Card machine fees and charges

 • Merchant service charge.
 This is the fee banks charge to cover their costs in accepting credit card transactions and typically ranges between 0.2% and 0.3%.

 • Monthly minimum service charge.
 Some contracts require that you pay a minimum amount in transaction fees each month.
-If you don’t manage this, you will still have to pay the minimum amount – usually between £10 and £20 a month.
+If you don’t meet this requirement, you will still have to pay the minimum amount – usually between £10 and £20 a month.

 • Shipping costs.
-In some cases, you might have to pay a small fee to have the device sent out to you.
+In some cases, you might have to pay a small fee to have the device sent out to you – usually up to £10.

 • Set-up fees.
 In a handful of cases, you might come across set-up fees of around £50 to £100.